Shiyoon Kim: Baymax

 Kim was also in charge of designing Baymax, a sentient robot created by Tadashi that takes care of Hiro and his friends.
 Kim stated that for Baymax's simple yet quite expressive face, Japanese traditional bells were used as reference and for his durable yet inflated body, "Soft Robotics" (founded by Professor Yong-Lae Park at Carnegie Mellon University's Robotics Institute) was incorporated into the design.

+Personal life

+On July 20, 2013, Kim married Jihyun Park.
+Kim currently lives in Los Angeles, California with Park and his two daughters.

 Awards

-Nominated for the 42nd Annual Annie Awards for Character Design in an Animated Production for Big Hero 6 (2014).
+Kim was nominated for the 42nd Annual Annie Awards for Character Design in an Animated Production for Big Hero 6 (2014).

-Quotes

-Trivia

-In the official artbook of Big Hero 6 called The Art of Big Hero 6 published in 2014, there is unverified information that states Shiyoon Kim is of Japanese descent, not Korean.
-However, since this has not been clarified and the artist only highlighting his Korean background most of the time, this may be a misunderstanding or a mistake made by the publishers as Kim was born in South Korea not Japan.